 If you know me, then you know about my love for all things organization.
 There is just something about a clean organized space that makes it happier and of course more functional.
 When we first moved in, I worked with Neat Method + The Container Store to overhaul the pantry and you guys, they made dreams come true!!
-But with the babies growing up (cue the tears) and making some lifestyle changes, we were due for an update.
-So I called on them again and can’t wait to share their magic, plus a few tips to help you conquer + simplify organizing your own pantry!
+I’ve been sharing pieces of the pantry over on Instagram and thought it would be a great time to do a full refresh of this post with ALL the details + some tips!

 :: CONSIDER YOUR STAGE OF LIFE

 When it comes to organizing any space in your home, especially your pantry, consider your stage of life.
 As you know, we had our pantry all organized perfectly functional for us, but life changes.
 We no longer need a space for bottles, formula, sippy cups, or baby food.
 That is a lifestyle change and your organization needs to reflect that.
 Another example is how we have recently started putting a lot more focus on healthy living.
 When we first organized the pantry, we didn’t have a single supplement or protein powder, so of course we ended up just kind of throwing everything all together in one basket and hiding it.
 I love that everything has a home now that works and compliments our current stage of life.

 :: MAKE IT USER FRIENDLY